 If this were a test, the LCMS would have gotten 40%.
 I know I could have been more precise, using the BITE Model’s official, more weighted scale of rating things as 1, 2, 3, 5, 8, 13, or 21.
 This way, if the group only meets a few of the criteria, but is extreme with those few, it can still qualify as a cult.
 Maybe I’ll use this system one day, but for today, I just used 0, 1, and 2.
 I just thought that having seven choices for each item was too many for me to pick.

 I definitely have a better idea now of whether or not the LCMS is a cult, and I would probably say almost, but not quite.
 In school, 40% is a failing grade, but my family’s denomination being 40% cult is still unnerving to me.

 What do you think?
 Did I judge fairly?
 Would you say the LCMS is a cult?
 And if you were raised LCMS, do you agree with my answers?
-Let me know, and be sure to check out my online merch store!
+Let me know!